Skip to content

 const cam = connector('webcam');

-const description = await ai("Describe what you see in this image", frame);
+const description = ai("Describe what you see in this image", frame);

 log.info(description);